Pavle Savić: Biography

 Pavle Savić was born to Ana and Petar Savić, as the eldest of five children.
 His father was a veterinarian, and his mother was the sister of Kosta Stojanović, a one-time professor at the Belgrade Higher School and a minister in the Government of the Kingdom of Serbia.
 His birthplace happened to be Thessaloniki, Greece, where his father was posted in a free customs zone at the time.
 The family soon moved to Svilajnac where they spent the time of the Balkan Wars and World War I. Afterwards, they moved to Belgrade where he completed middle school in 1923, and then to Požarevac, where he would graduate high school in 1927, after having shown a keen interest in the natural sciences.

 Savić would go on to graduate with a degree in physical chemistry from the University of Belgrade in 1932.
-After completing mandatory military service of the Kingdom of Yugoslavia, he became a teaching assistant at the university, ultimately working with professor Dragoljub Jovanović who had previously collaborated with Marie Curie at the Radium Institute, Paris.
+After completing the mandatory military service of the Kingdom of Yugoslavia, he became a teaching assistant at the university, ultimately working with professor Dragoljub Jovanović who had previously collaborated with Marie Curie at the Radium Institute, Paris.
 By 1934, he had published his first scientific paper in the journal of the French Academy of Sciences.

 In 1935, he received a six-month scholarship from the French government to study in France, where he moved with his freshly married bride Branka (née Božinović).
 With professor Jovanović's references, he was hired at the Radium Institute in Paris, and he would ultimately spend five years in France.
 He worked with Irène Joliot-Curie and Frédéric Joliot-Curie on interactions of neutrons in the chemical physics of heavy elements, and they published a number of papers in 1938 and 1939.
 This turned out to be an important step in the discovery of nuclear fission.
 Together with Irène Joliot-Curie, Savić was nominated for the Nobel Prize in Physics, but the prize hadn't been awarded during World War II.
 The same issues were researched by a number of other scientists, including Enrico Fermi, Lise Meitner, Otto Hahn, Fritz Strassmann and others, but in 1944 the Nobel Prize was awarded for the discovery of fission only to Hahn.

 In the late 1930s, Savić also took part in social and political activities of the Yugoslav students in France, and in 1938 was elected as the president of their association as a candidate though not yet a member of the Communist Party of Yugoslavia.
 He worked with Boris Kidrič and others to aid the Yugoslav volunteers in the Spanish Civil War, and in 1939 became a member of the CPY.
 Though he was one of the few teachers of the University of Belgrade to do so at the time, his family actually had a history of socialist and later communist activism.
 As the international affairs at the time became more turbulent, he was expelled from France by the end of the same year, and returned to teach physical chemistry at the then pharmaceutical department of the University of Belgrade Faculty of Medicine.